MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/configure-multiple-authentications-in-a-single-instance.md

 ---
-title: Configure multi mode authentication for same deployment
+title: Configure multiple authentications in a single instance
 original-url: https://docs.microsoftcommunitytraining.com/docs/configure-multi-mode-authentication-for-same-deployment
 author: sambati
 ms.author: sambati
-description: Microsoft Community Training platform supports login via multiple modes. ms.prod: azure
+description: Setup multiple authentication modes in a single instance of Microsoft Community Training platform. ms.prod: azure
 ---

-# Configure Multi-mode Authentication for an Instance
+# Configure multiple authentications in a single instance

 Many organizations might want to support multiple authentication options to be available for their learners.
-MCT now supports adding more than one Authentication option for a single MCT instance.
+Microsoft Community Training now supports adding more than one authentication option for a single platform instance.

 ## Add Phone-based login to existing Social Account login Instance

-Here are the steps to configure ADB2C tenant to be able to support MCT Phone authentication along side your social account login.
+Here are the steps to configure ADB2C tenant to be able to support the custom platform's Phone authentication along side your social account login.

 ### Prerequisites